kszapsza/allegro-intern-recruitment/README.md

   total stars amount (for huge `microsoft` GitHub profile with over 4000 repos – even up to 1 minute).
 This is because the application has to send multiple `GET` requests to GitHub API, in order to fetch all pages of paginated result.
   Those requests are now sent synchronously and could be sent asynchronously to improve performance.

-* 🧠 **Caching.** Requests sent to this API could be somehow cached in order to reduce amount of calls sent to GitHub API.
-This could improve overall API performace as well.